 - 1. Explain how your program model incorporates trauma-informed care within a Housing First framework.
 What severe weather events will you provide services for?
 What changes have or would you make to develop and/or operate this program? - 2.
 What is your organization's previous experience in operating emergency shelters during severe weather events?
-Provide a detailed description.
+Provide a detailed description. - 3.
+Please clearly describe the severe weather thresholds your agency uses to determine when to activate emergency services or additional resources.
+Include specific criteria such as temperature, wind chill, air quality or other relevant weather factors.

-- 3. What measures does your organization have in place to ensure timely activation of shelters when severe weather events occur? - 4.
-What is the anticipated number of people who will be served in your proposed model?
+- 4. What is the anticipated number of people who will be served in your proposed model?
 How many individuals and couples?
 Do you anticipate serving an underserved or specific subpopulation?
-If so, please explain.
+If so, please explain. - 5.
+Does your proposal increase the overall capacity (beds/bed-nights) of South King County during severe weather events?
+(5-point bonus).

-- Applicant demonstrates experience and a logical plan to execute the core components of their selected program area(s) including an understanding and connection to race and social justice, Housing First and Trauma Informed Care. - Applicant identifies what severe weather events they will provide emergency shelter for with prioritization given to applicants that will provide emergency shelter for severe weather events including heat, cold, rain, snow, poor air quality, etc. - Applicant describes how they will ensure a timely activation of shelters during severe weather events and the ability to deactivate quickly. - Applicant provides detail about the anticipated number of people shelter services will be provided for and anticipates serving an underserved population.
+- Applicant demonstrates experience and a logical plan to execute the core components of their selected program area(s) including an understanding and connection to race and social justice, Housing First and Trauma Informed Care. - Applicant identifies what severe weather events they will provide emergency shelter for with prioritization given to applicants that will provide emergency shelter for severe weather events including heat, cold, rain, snow, poor air quality, etc. - Applicant describes their severe weather thresholds, and how they will ensure a timely activation of shelters during severe weather events and the ability to deactivate quickly. - Applicant provides detail about the anticipated number of people shelter services will be provided for and anticipates serving an underserved population.